Texas Layoffs — September 2008

 Largest Layoffs

-The biggest impact was at Bill Heard Chevrolet at its Sugarland facility, reporting 313 affected workers.
+The most significant filing came from Bill Heard Chevrolet at its Sugarland facility, reporting 313 affected workers.
 Landmark Chevrolet followed with 279 workers.

 Trend & Outlook